A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: Graph isomorphism and graph contraction

 \section{Graph isomorphism and graph contraction}

+The isomorphism we introduce in this section is an analogue of a known concept for unlabelled graphs, but involves statements on the labels.

-We assume that two different arcs with the same tail and head have different labels; otherwise, we replace such multiple arcs by one arc with that label, because these arcs represent exactly the same action at the same stage of a process.
+We assume that two different arcs with the same head and tail have different label pairs; otherwise, we replace such multiple arcs by one arc with that label pair, because these arcs represent exactly the same action at the same stage of a process.